 School House, the oldest boarding house at Lancing, is also the largest, comprising 75 students with 15 boys in each year group (Third Form through to Upper Sixth).

-We enjoy a rich mixture of talents in the house including artists, musicians, engineers, sportsmen, scholars, and thespians; boys from a range of cultures, with different experiences, make for a wonderful blend of characters.
+We enjoy a rich mixture of talents in the House including artists, musicians, engineers, sportsmen, scholars, and thespians; boys from a range of cultures, with different experiences, make for a wonderful blend of characters and rich educational setting.

-The ethos is very much about taking advantage of the many opportunities available to discover one’s niche and passion.
-Indeed, the more unusual the shape of the piece, the better the puzzle!
+The ethos is very much about taking advantage of the many opportunities available at Lancing to discover one’s niche and passion.
+Indeed, the more unusual the shape of the piece, the more exciting the puzzle!

 The House photograph above has been reproduced by kind permission of Gillman & Soame photographers and can be re-ordered by visiting www.gillmanandsoame.co.uk or telephone 01869 328200